lohedges/aabbcc/README.md

 the minimum enclosing bounding box for each disc.
 This is a trick that is used to avoid frequent updates of the AABB tree during dynamics (movement of the discs).
-Whenever an AABB moves we need to delete it from the tree then reinsert it.
+Whenever an AABB moves we need to delete it from the tree then reinsert the new one.
 This can be a costly operation.
-By "fattening" the AABBs a small amount it is possible to make many displacements of the objects before and update is triggered, i.e. when a disc moves outside its fattened AABB.
+By "fattening" the AABBs a small amount it is possible to make many displacements of the objects before and update is triggered, i.e. when one of the discs moves outside of its fattened AABB.
 During dynamics it is also possible for the tree to become unbalanced, leading to increasingly inefficient queries.
 Here trees are balanced using a surface area heuristic and active balancing is handled via tree rotations.
 The animation below shows an example of a hard disc simulation.
 Dynamic AABB trees were used to maintain a configuration of non-overlapping discs throughout the trajectory.

 <section>
 	<img width="880" src="https://raw.githubusercontent.com/lohedges/assets/master/aabbcc/animations/dynamics.gif" alt="Dynamics using AABB trees for overlap tests.">